rustyeddy/rustyeddy.com/content/_index.md

 #### What do you do?

 I am Software Engineer and Network architect.
-I still write a lot of software, and these days, I am particularly interested in robots, embedded systems and computer vision.
+I still write a lot of software, and these days, I am particularly interested in managing IoT devices, the maker movement and ComputerVision.

 I like working on hard problems with talented people.

 #### What have you worked on in the past?